 How to hit the mark: Now that breakfast cereals are fortified with folate, deficiencies are less common.
-"Still, if you don’t eat breakfast cereals or plenty of fruits and vegetables, it’s wise to ask your doctor if you should take a supplement that contains folate," says Kathleen Zelman, RD, director of nutrition for WebMD.
+"Still, if you don’t eat breakfast cereals or plenty of fruits and vegetables, it’s wise to ask your doctor if you should take a supplement that contains folate," says Kathleen Zelman, RD.

 Calcium plays many roles in the body.
 But it is most important for building and maintaining strong bones.
-Unfortunately, surveys show that as we age, we consume less calcium in our diets.
-"Calcium is so essential that if you don’t get enough, your body will leach it out of your bones," says Zelman.
+Unfortunately, surveys show that as we age, we tend to get less calcium in our diets.
+"Calcium is so essential that if you don’t get enough, your body will leach it out of your bones," Zelman says.
 Coming up short on calcium has been shown to increase the risk of brittle bones and fractures.

 How to hit the mark: Help yourself to three servings a day of low-fat milk and other dairy products.
-Other good dietary sources of calcium include kale and broccoli, as well as juices fortified with calcium.
-Calcium-rich foods are by far that best choice, says Robert Heaney, MD, a Creighton University professor of medicine and an expert on calcium and vitamin D. "The body needs both calcium and protein for bone health," says Heaney.
+Other good dietary sources of calcium include kale and broccoli, as well as juices and other drinks that are fortified with calcium.
+Calcium-rich foods are by far that best choice, says Robert Heaney, MD, a Creighton University professor of medicine and an expert on calcium and vitamin D. "The body needs both calcium and protein for bone health," Heaney says.
 "So the ideal source of calcium is dairy products, not supplements."
 If you tend to steer clear of dairy products, talk to your doctor about whether you should take a supplement.

 Joanne Koenig Coste, a former caregiver who works with older people, says that smoothies made with yogurt, fruit, and even vegetables can be an attractive option for people who have lost their appetite, have trouble chewing, or have a dry mouth.
 "I used to make one for my mother with spinach, yogurt, a little orange juice, and a little pistachio ice cream," she says.
 "My mother loved it.
 I'd divide it into small portions and freeze them for her.
 She'd take it out in the morning and have it for lunch."
 Another favorite: a smoothie of vanilla yogurt, a little molasses and maple syrup, and a small scoop of vanilla ice cream.

-"Vitamin D helps the body absorb calcium, maintain bone density, and prevent osteoporosis," says Zelman.
-Some research suggest that vitamin D may also be linked to lower risk of developing certain chronic diseases, including cancer, rheumatoid arthritis, multiple sclerosis, and autoimmune diseases.
-(However, many factors are involved in those conditions and vitamin D hasn't been shown to prevent those conditions.)
+"Vitamin D helps the body absorb calcium, maintain bone density, and prevent osteoporosis," Zelman says.
 In older people, vitamin D deficiency has also been linked to increased risk of falling.
 Many Americans fall short on vitamin D, which is mainly produced by the skin when exposed to sunlight.

 Getting enough potassium in your diet may also help keep bones strong.
 This essential mineral is vital for cell function and has also been shown to help reduce high blood pressure and the risk of kidney stones.
-Unfortunately, surveys show that many older Americans don’t get the recommended 4,700 mg of potassium a day.
+But many older Americans don’t get the recommended 4,700 mg of potassium a day.

 How to hit the mark: Fruits and vegetables are by far the richest dietary sources of potassium.
 Banana, prunes, plums, and potatoes with their skin are particularly rich in potassium.
 By helping yourself to fruits and vegetables at every meal, you can get enough potassium.
 If you’re considering potassium supplements, talk to your doctor first.
 Just as too little potassium can be a problem, too much potassium can be very dangerous for your health.

 Magnesium plays a crucial role in some 300 different physiological processes.
 Getting enough can help keep your immune system in top shape, your heart healthy, and your bones strong.
 "Many whole foods, including vegetables, contain magnesium.
-But it is often lost in processing," says Tucker.
-Absorption of magnesium decreases with age.
+But it is often lost in processing," Tucker says.
+With age, the body isn't as good at absorbing magnesium.
 Some medications older people take, including diuretics, may also reduce magnesium absorption.

-How to hit the mark: Fill your plate with as many unprocessed foods as possible, including fresh fruits, vegetables, nuts, whole grains, beans and seeds, all of which are great sources of magnesium.
+How to hit the mark: Eat plenty of fresh fruits, vegetables, nuts, whole grains, beans, and seeds.
+They're all are great sources of magnesium.

 Fiber helps promote healthy digestion by moving foods through the digestive tract.
 Foods rich in fiber, including whole grains, beans, fruits, and vegetables, have many other health benefits, including protecting against heart disease.
-"If you don’t eat a lot of these whole foods, chances are you’re not getting enough fiber," says Zelman.
+"If you don’t eat a lot of these whole foods, chances are you’re not getting enough fiber," Zelman says.
 You’re not alone.
 Most Americans only get about half the recommended levels.

 How to hit the mark: Eat more whole grains, nuts, beans, fruits, and vegetables.
 Be creative.
-"Try adding cranberry sauce to your turkey and whole wheat bread sandwich," Coste suggests.
-"Family can help out with this too.
+"Try adding cranberry sauce to your turkey and whole wheat bread sandwich," Coste says.
+"Family can help out with this, too.
 When you visit your parents, divide up pumpkin seeds, nuts, blueberries, or already-chopped vegetables into snack size bags and leave them in the refrigerator so they're ready to eat."
-And talk to your doctor about taking a fiber supplement.
+Talk to your doctor if you're considering taking a fiber supplement.

-These unsaturated fats, found primarily in fish, have a wide range of benefits, including possibly reducing symptoms in rheumatoid arthritis and slowing the progression of age-related macular degeneration (AMD), a disease of reduced vision in the elderly.
-"New evidence suggests that omega-3s may also reduce the risk of Alzheimer’s disease and perhaps even keep the brain sharper as we age," says Zelman.
-Seafood should be part of a heart-healthy diet but omega-3 supplements have not been shown to protect against the heart.
+These are a type of unsaturated fat.
+They've been studied for a wide range of benefits, including possibly reducing symptoms in rheumatoid arthritis and slowing the progression of age-related macular degeneration (AMD), a disease of reduced vision in the elderly.
+Seafood can be be part of a heart-healthy diet but omega-3 supplements have not been shown to protect against heart disease.

-Water might not seem like an essential vitamin or mineral, but it is crucial for good health.
+Water isn't a vitamin or mineral, but it is crucial for good health.
 With age, sense of thirst may decline.
-Certain medicines increase the risk for becoming dehydrated.
+Certain medicines make dehydration more likely.
 Water is especially important if you are increasing the fiber in your diet, since it absorbs water.
-In the Modified MyPyramid for Older Adults, created by Tufts University researchers, 8 glasses of fluids a day are next to physical activity in importance for health.

-How to hit the mark: Nutritionists recommend you drink 3 to 5 large glasses of water each day, says Zelman.
-One sign that you’re drinking enough is the color of your urine.
+How to hit the mark: One sign that you’re drinking enough is the color of your urine.
 It should be pale yellow.
 If it is bright or dark yellow, you may need to drink more liquids.